Racists targeted England’s Black players. 1 million people have signed a petition to ban abusers from matches for life.

 The women, who describe themselves as “The Three Hijabis” because they are Muslim, wanted to stop racists — to prevent them and future perpetrators both online and offline from watching soccer in a stadium.

-So they launched a petition.
+So they launched a petition on change.org.

 “Ban racists for life from all football matches in England,” read the title.